Operation Y and Shurik's Other Adventures: "Déjà vu"

 It's time for summer examinations at the University, and everyone is cramming for the exams.
 Shurik (and everyone else) is looking desperately for lecture notes and finally sees them in the hands of a girl on a streetcar, Lida, who is a student of the same university.
-As Shurik follows her reading the notebook over her shoulder, they become so deeply absorbed in reading the notes that Lida never looks up, instinctively assuming that Shurik is one of her female coeds.
+As Shurik follows her reading the notebook over her shoulder, they become so deeply absorbed in reading the notes that Lida never looks up, instinctively assuming that Shurik is one of her fellow students.
 The two are completely engrossed in reading and never look at or speak to each other, following a sort of humorous pantomime.

 They come into the girl's apartment and spend time there reading simultaneously with having a snack and resting, with the girl undressing, still completely unaware of each other's identity, then prepare to go back to the University.
 There Shurik is distracted from Lida's notebook by a fellow student and loses her as she walks in another direction.
 After passing the exam successfully, he is introduced to Lida by a mutual friend.
 Shurik does not recognize Lida but is enchanted by her.
 He walks her back home and, following an amusing incident involving a dog belonging to Lida's neighbors, finds himself in her apartment again, where he starts to feel as if he has been there before since he can guess where all the things are placed and all the "objects, scents and sounds" seem familiar to him.
 Lida assumes that he might be a telepathist and has an ability of precognition.
 She tells him to guess her wish that she has written on a piece of paper, "find the teddy bear".
 Shurik then kisses her.
 Although he failed to guess the wish, the kiss evokes romantic feelings in both of them, and they decide to meet again after the next exam.

-Meanwhile, another student tries to cheat his way through his Physics exam by using a concealed radio to communicate with another student, but has to dress up to an absurd degree to hide his crude equipment and attracts the examiner's attention by using radio jargon, but he seems to get away with it.
+As a subplot, another student, known by his nickname Numskull, tries to cheat his way through his Physics exam with the help of a concealed radio to communicate with another student, but has to dress up to an absurd degree to hide his crude equipment and attracts the examiner's attention by using radio jargon, but he seems to get away with it.
 However, the examiner promptly reveals a proper radio intercept suite in his bag, listens to the cheater calling him a fool, and then activates a radio jammer before approaching the offender and blowing his cover.
-They both laugh at the disguise, and the student gets 5 (excellent) for his design (it is an engineering college) and a 1 (complete fail) for the exam.
+They both laugh at the disguise, and Numskull gets a 5 (excellent) for his design (it is an engineering college) and a 2 (failure) for the exam.